thanpolas/toddmotto.github.io/_posts/2013-05-20-progressively-enhancing-html5-forms-creating-a-required-attribute-fallback-with-jquery.md

 title: Progressively enhancing HTML5 forms, creating a required attribute fallback with jQuery
 ---

-Note: this article first featured on [Tech.Pro](//tech.pro/tutorial/1318/progressively-enhancing-html5-forms-creating-a--required--attribute-fallback-with-jquery)
+Note: this article first featured on [Tech.Pro](//tech.pro/tutorial/1318/progressively-enhancing-html5-forms-creating-a--required--attribute-fallback-with-jquery), please check out the full article there.

 HTML5 required attributes are a fantastic addition to the HTML5 spec, they save a lot of time when working on client-side form validation and enhance the user's experience.
 The HTML5 required attribute provides us with full client-side 'required' checking and validation, which is easy to add to several types of form elements.